wazuh/wazuh-documentation/source/user-manual/registering/restful-api-registration.rst

 The Wazuh API allows the Wazuh agent registration by running a single request from any host.
 This request returns the Wazuh agent's registration key, which must be manually added to the Wazuh agent using ``manage_agents`` utility.

-.. note:: Root user privileges are necessary to execute all the commands described below.
+.. note:: Root user privileges are necessary to execute all the commands described below, and the Wazuh API must be accessible from the host on which the API request is executed.

 Choose the tab corresponding to the Wazuh agent host operating system: